big-nacho/patolette/README.md

 python -m build
 ```

 Now, you can't just install that wheel, because *.dll* files won't be found at runtime.
-You need to repair it first.
+First you need to repair it.
 The following will repair and install the built wheel in your currently active virtual environment.

 ```powershell